Tim-Hass-GA/eie.io_project_2/README.md

 App is hosted at https://eieio-garden-app.herokuapp.com/

 ## User Stories:
-* As a user, I’d like to document, track and manage garden(s) that I plant crops in.
+* As a user, I’d like to create an account to document, track and manage garden(s) that I plant crops in.
-* As a user, I’d like to create, edit or delete my account profile.
+* As a user, I’d like to edit/update or delete my account profile.
 * As a user, I’d like to add or delete a garden from my list of gardens.
 * As a user, I’d like to add or delete a section of my garden.
 * As a user, I’d like to add to or delete crops from a section within my garden.